What To Do In Japan

 3. Stay at Hotels with English Support

-Look for hotels that mention 'English-speaking staff' or international chains.
-They’ll help with bookings and local advice.
+Look for 'English-speaking staff'—they’ll help with bookings and local tips.

 🗣️